 Find the best deal, compare prices and read what other travellers have to say about hotel accommodation in Rhodes at TripAdvisor.

 Anytime.
-For sunny blue skies and warm seawater, the best time to honeymoon in Rhodes is between May and September when the average temperature is 28°C (82°F); the summer crowds of July and August are probably best avoided.
+For sunny blue skies and warm seawater, the best time to visit Rhodes is between May and September when the average temperature is 28°C (82°F); the summer crowds of July and August are probably best avoided.

 For more climate info: Rhodes Weather Guide…